 The Domestic and Family Violence Protection Act 2012 (the Act) aims to provide safety and protection for people in relevant relationships who are victims of domestic and family violence.

-The Act provides protection to those people experiencing domestic and family violence by allowing a Court to make a Domestic Violence Order (DVO).
-The DVO aims to prevent domestic and family violence occurring within a domestic relationship by restricting the behaviour of the person committing the abuse ('the respondent').
+The Act provides protection to those people experiencing domestic and family violence by empowering police to take action to protect a person from domestic violence and by enabling a court to make a domestic violence order (DVO).
+DVOs aim to prevent domestic and family violence occurring within a relevant relationship by restricting the behaviour of the person committing the abuse.

 For more information on how to get protection from domestic violence, including how to apply for a DVO, visit the Queensland Courts website.

 If you need urgent help, call the police on 000.

 If you need housing in a women's refuge, call 1800 811 811.